scottwallacesh/concourse-terraform/README.md

 - `TF_WORKING_DIR`: _required_. path to the terraform working directory. see [providing terraform source files](#providing-terraform-source-files).

 - `TF_DIR_PATH`: _optional_. path to the terraform files inside the working directory. see [providing terraform source files](#providing-terraform-source-files). default: `.`

+- `STATE_FILE_PATH`: _optional_. when using local state, the path to the input state file. can be relative to the concourse working directory. see [managing local state files](#managing-local-state-files). default: none

 - `PLAN_FILE_PATH`: _optional_. path to the terraform plan file inside the working directory. default: `.tfplan`